kdpuvvadi/blog/_posts/2023-10-28-pihole-gravity-troubleshoot.md

 ## Day 3

-To my surprice tailscale updated the `resolv.conf` to
+To my surprise tailscale updated the `resolv.conf` to

 ```conf
 nameserver 1.1.1.1